 Specify Move-Out Date and Reason

-Clearly state the date by which the tenant must vacate, along with a concise explanation, such as the end of the lease term.
+Clearly address the date by which the tenant must vacate, along with a concise explanation, such as the end of the lease term.
 If there's an option to renew, consider including renewal details and any changes in rent.

 Final Inspection Information